blandwhite/Project_1/README.md

 ## Executive Summary ??

+The goal of this project is to build a tool to help users evaluate their financial health, and to forecast a reasonably effective investment plan based on their current holdings of cryptocurrencies.

 Is the Monte Carlo simulation an effective way to predict the future values of cryptocurrencies?

 ---